casperfrx/docker-speedtest/README.rst

 .. code-block:: bash

-    $ docker run -it --rm --cap-drop ALL your/speedtest
+    $ docker run -it --rm --cap-drop ALL --init your/speedtest

 The flags `--accept-license` and `--accept-gdrp` are part of the CMD block, allowing you to, well, deny them if you do so wish.